EXODUS DMC

 6. Heundeulbawi + Ulsanbawi (873m) (7.6km): 5 hours 30 minutes - Moderate and Strenuous

-Then, travel to the most northern tip of the east coast.
+Then, drive to the most northern tip of the east coast.
 Less convenient to get to, the route offers much more pleasant countryside scenery and remote tranquility.
 Unification Observatory was established in 1983 to console pains of division, nostalgia and inscribe unification will.
-With the entry permit and sign to place in the vehicle window ready, you continue towards the north, driving past lots of tank traps sat on either side of the road, all a strange and eerie reminder of the tensions that exist between the two Koreas and the stark reality of the divided country.
-The big blocks are designed to topple onto the road and create a road block to prevent an advance of the North's tanks and artillery vehicles into the South.
+With the entry permit, you continue towards the north, driving past lots of tank traps sat on either side of the road, all a strange and eerie reminder of the tensions that exist between the two Koreas and the stark reality of the divided country.
 Once there, you will get a glimpse of the much talked about border dividing the two Koreas and see the road and train track stretched side by side ahead across the North Korea, and soldiers patrolling the beach as well as some nearby islands.

 Visit DMZ Museum (Closed on Mondays) offering a surreal experience.
 In a hope of bringing peace to the country from the painful past, the museum presents a South Korean side of conflict with the North, understanding the historical significance of the DMZ and embracing everything about the latest efforts made to transform the DMZ from a political scars to a symbol of peace and ecology.